-Beyond the basics, including a high-level summary of a child’s day can be really helpful for a parent.
+Beyond the basics, a high-level summary of a child’s day can be helpful for a parent.
 Was the child generally happy?
 Was it a hard day?
 Was the morning great, but the afternoon more difficult?
 Be sure to give a final overview of their day.

-To really go above and beyond for parents, your daily sheet should also give insight into the activities of the day.
+To go above and beyond for families, your infant daily report should also give insight into the day's activities.
 Did their child spend a lot of time in the block area?
 Did their child play with some specific friends?
-Did their child show excellent behavior during class, or lend a helping hand to a fellow student?
+Did their child show excellent behavior during class or lend a helping hand to a fellow student?
 Did the whole class do a special science experiment?
-These kinds of details give the parent questions they can ask their child about their day.
+These kinds of details help with family engagement in their child’s learning.

-If you’re curious about what other information families want to see on their daily sheets, send a simple survey to collect their feedback.
-Once you receive the results, evaluate what parents are requesting.
-Perhaps there’s a piece of information that multiple parents are interested in or confusion about how your current daily sheets are formatted.
-Make edits to your existing templates accordingly, and remember to let parents know you’re listening to their input and acting on it!
+If you’re curious about what other information families want to see on their preschool daily reports, send a simple survey to collect their feedback.
+Once you receive the results, evaluate what families are requesting.
+Perhaps there’s a piece of information that multiple families are interested in or confusion about how your current daily reports are formatted.
+Make edits to your existing templates accordingly, and remember to let families know you’re listening to their input and acting on it.

-Daily sheet templates for infants, toddlers, and preschoolers
+Daily report templates for infants, toddlers, and preschoolers

-We’ve also included free, printable daily sheet templates for you to use for each age group!
+We’ve also included free, printable daycare daily sheet templates for you to use for each age group!

-When creating and filling out an infant daily sheet, it’s important to get very specific about eating, sleeping, and diaper changes for each infant.
-You’ll want to list out both the times and the results of bottle feedings, meals, naps, and diaper changes.
+When creating and filling out an infant daily report, it’s important to get very specific about each infant's eating, sleeping, and diaper changes.
+You’ll want to list the times and the results of bottle feedings, meals, naps, and diaper changes.
 When the infant was given a bottle and how much they consumed are equally important details.
-This is also true with napping and diapers — the when and the what are both important for parents to know.
+This is also true with napping and diapers — the when and the what are both important for families to know.

 Your toddlers are likely on a group schedule, meaning they eat and sleep roughly at the same time every day.
 This doesn’t mean your daily sheet doesn’t need to report on these things, but the focus of what you report on will be different.

-Once your toddlers are all on a one-nap-a-day schedule, it’s less about timing and more about duration of the nap.
-Though, of course, if a child falls asleep really late, it’s worth mentioning that to parents.
+Once your toddlers are all on a one-nap-a-day schedule, it’s less about timing and more about the duration of the nap.
+Though, if a child falls asleep really late, it’s worth mentioning that to parents.